lagerstrom/docker_subsonic/README.md

  E.g

- $ docker run -d -p 8080:8080 -v /persistent_storage/music/:/music:ro -v /persistent_storage/subsonic/:/subsonic subsonic
+ $ docker run -d -p 8080:8080 -v /persistent_storage/music/:/music:ro -v /persistent_storage/subsonic/:/subsonic alagerstrom/docker_subsonic

 If you want to use docker compose I have added a example file to show you how that could be done.